 I will also show you how to make a Christmas Day stovetop potpourri that you can simmer on the stove all day long for those wonderful Christmas scents.
 These scents will smell way better than any candle and be way cheaper.

 PIN IT FOR LATER

 HOMEMADE STOVETOP POTPOURRI WITH ESSENTIAL OILS

 Potpourri is a mix of dry flower petals, leaves, wood chips, or spices with some sort of fragrance.
 It usually sits in a bowl, vase, or pot for decoration and to give off an aroma.

 Artificial fragrances can cause allergic reactions, contain hormone disturbers, carcinogens, and have been linked to damage sperm.
 This is something I don’t want filling the air in my home; that’s for sure!

 Making your own potpourri is a great option!
-Spices and flowers will give off its own smell, but adding essential oils will enhance the scent and provide aromatherapy benefits.
+Spices and flowers will give off their own smell, but adding essential oils will enhance the scent and provide aromatherapy benefits.